wp-plugins/allprowebtools-shopping-cart-ecommerce-tools/readme.txt

 == Changelog ==

+= 0.46BETA - 06/10/13 =
+1. Star rating product review
+1. Limit products to US only
+1. Limit products to preset zip codes only

 = 0.45BETA - 05/18/13 =
 1. Added functionality for multiple gift certificates and fixed display issues with gift certificate invoices
 1. Standardized variable names in relation to ajax functions